HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Dataset Description

 \subsection{Hand Anatomy and Stylistic Flair of the Puppeteers}

 The physiological properties of the puppeteers' hands can vary significantly due to a combination of genetic factors, environmental influences, and lifestyle choices.
 These nuanced anatomical variations of the wrists, palms, and digits of the puppeteers, along with the different stylistic choices they employ in their choreography, contribute as yet another avenue of diversity of the image samples in \hasper.
-Figure \ref{fig:fig5} pristinely demonstrates the morphological variations of hand shadow puppets belonging to the `Deer' class.
+Human beings, by nature, exhibit morphometric variations in finger length, palm width, and forearm thickness based on age and gender.
+As such, the cohort of novice shadowgraphists ($n=6$) that we employ for the creation of amateur samples comprises a balanced gender representation of 3 males and 3 females, spanning an age range from 9 to 25 years.
+Among the adults, the hand anthropometric measurements are of $18.75\pm 1.55$ cm in length and $8.66\pm 0.77$ cm in width.
+For the minors, who obviously have proportionally smaller hand dimensions, these measurements are $14.23\pm 1.16$ cm and $6.73\pm 0.82$ cm respectively.
+The gender representation among the 14 professional shadow puppeteers is however imbalanced, with 12 male and 2 female shadowgraphists.
+Figure \ref{fig:fig5} pristinely demonstrates the morphological variations of hand shadow puppets belonging to the `Deer' class due to anatomical and stylistic diversity.